 Does specialized rehabilitation improve the chances of returning home after traumatic SCI?

-Yes, our data shows that people who receive specialized rehabilitation as part of inpatient treatment have a higher chance of returning home after hospitalization.
+Yes, our data shows that people who receive specialized rehabilitation as part of inpatient treatment are six times more likely to return home after hospitalization.
 Those who do not get specialized rehabilitation are more likely to live in a nursing home or places other than home after the injury.
 Many other factors can influence whether people return home after SCI, and these factors require further investigation.

 What if patients with SCI receive the same amount of inpatient rehabilitation therapy but in a shorter time?